Additional Learning Support

 - You may be entitled to a free or reduced rate course if any of the categories below apply to you:

 - Employment Support Allowance (ESA) (in the work related activity group)

-- If you are: 19-23 and enrolling onto a Level 3 course and it is your first A level course (Access to Higher Education Diploma or AAT Bookkeeping or Accounting)
+- If you are: 19-23 and enrolling onto a Level 3 course and it is your first A level course (Access to Higher Education Diploma or AAT Level 3 Bookkeeping or Accounting)

 - If you are: enrolling onto an English or Maths GCSE (if you do not currently possess these qualifications at A* – C grade or 9-4).

 - Advanced Learner Loan – You have to be aged 19 and over enrolling onto a Level 3 course: Access to Higher Education Diploma, Level 3 AAT Accounting or Level 3 AAT Bookkeeping.
 This is a new way of paying your course fees and is offered to students by Student Finance England.
-For further details click here.
+You can find out more information about this loan from the Advanced Learner Loan website.

 Advanced Learner Loan Support Fund – this fund provides financial support to enable you to attend and complete your course with costs such as: travel expenses, books and equipment for students enrolling onto examination courses (terms and conditions apply).
 This is offered at enrolment to those students who are on a low income or in receipt of Job Seekers Allowance; Employment Support Allowance (in the work related activity group); Universal Credit (mandated to seek work) only.
 Application forms available during the academic year and distributed until the funds are used.